TyruswooStudio/Tyruswoo_FollowerControl-MZ/README.md

   when followers were non-chasing.
 Followers now always resume chase when the Gather Followers command is used.

+ **v6.0.1** - 2/9/2024
+- Re-added Tyruswoo.FollowerControl.follower() for the sake of compatibility with older plugins and scripts.
+- Game_Interpreter has a new property selectedFollower.
+  In a script, use this.selectedFollower to get the active interpreter's currently selected follower.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*